-The subject lands are located on the southwest corner of the roundabout intersection of Summersides Boulevard and Klager Avenue.
-The property is surrounded by vacant residential designated land.
+The subject lands are located on the south side of Summersides Boulevard, lying west of Klager Avenue.
+The property is surrounded by vacant residential designated land on all sides except the west, which supports a multi-unit residential dwelling / commercial trucking business.

-The proposed minor variance application seeks zoning relief from two (3) site-specific zoning regulations and one (1) zoning regulation from the default General Provisions regulations found in Section 6 of the Zoning Bylaw.
-The site-specific zoning requests are to remove the shared masonry wall requirement, and to reduce the minimum interior side yard setback (on one side) from 2.4 m to 1.2 m, in order to accommodate double car garages in the layout illustrated on the attached Site Plan.
-The other zoning request from the default General Provisions is to increase accessory building lot coverage from 10% to 13% for 68 & 70 Summersides Boulevard, being the two interior dwelling units.
+The proposed minor variance application seeks zoning relief from two (2) site-specific zoning regulations and one (1) zoning regulation from the default General Provisions regulations found in Section 6 of the Zoning Bylaw.
+The site-specific zoning requests are to remove the shared masonry wall requirement, and to reduce the minimum interior side yard setback (on one side) from 2.4 m to 1.5 m, in order to accommodate double car garages in the layout illustrated on the attached Site Plan.
+The other zoning request from the default General Provisions is to increase accessory building lot coverage from 10% to 13% for 44 & 46 Summersides Boulevard, being the two interior dwelling units.